 In-house FTP Responsibility

 When you start building your in-house FTP server, you become responsible for everything.
 Let’s repeat that critical point; you become responsible for EVERYTHING.
 You have to purchase the hardware, choose the operating system, map your software needs, configure, deploy, and hope that everything is working properly after your setup.
 All these things require a huge amount of time, effort, and technical skill.
-From time to time you’ll need to upgrade hardware to keep up with expanding business needs like more concurrent users, or resource requirements like purchasing new software.
+From time to time you’ll need to upgrade hardware to keep up with expanding business needs.
+This includes needing more concurrent users, or resource requirements like purchasing new software.

 With a hosted FTP solution, you are responsible for fixing any and all problems.
 As new bottlenecks and issues arise, you or your technical team have to make sure that everything on the server is running smoothly and updated.
 If you’ve decided to deploy internally, do you have a rescue plan when your FTP server goes down?
 Or what if your server gets hacked?